2020 Culture Fund

 Three rounds of funding for local cultural activities

-The 2020 Culture Fund is a grant scheme supporting local people, organisations and groups in the borough to lead their own cultural activities as part of Brent's year as London Borough of Culture.
+The 2020 Culture Fund is a grant scheme supporting local people and organisations to lead their own cultural activities as part of Brent's year as London Borough of Culture.

 Grants of up to £3,000 (for individuals) and up to £10,000 (for organisations), approved by a community panel, are awarded over three rounds of funding.